Dion-Streefkerk/GameMarketHub/README.md

 # LucaStars Webshop 💫

-A responsive and open-source webshop for text-based adventure games developed in Block 3 (2023-2024).
+A responsive and open-source webshop for text-based adventure games.

 ## Table of Contents